Mortgage

 If you’re looking to get into a loan with rock-bottom monthly payments and a 30-year loan won’t provide payments low enough for you, an interest-only loan could give you what you’re looking for.
 Interest-only loans allow you to pay nothing toward your principal balance — to pay interest only — for a number of years at the beginning of your loan term.
 The interest-only period may last anywhere from three to 10 years, which will give you a healthy amount of time to enjoy your low monthly payments.

-The mortgage term is not the only way to control the size of the mortgage payment.
+The mortgage term isn’t the only way to control your mortgage payment size.
 You can also lower your monthly mortgage payment by making a larger down payment, improving your credit score or shopping around for the lowest interest rate.

 To find out the answer to this question, you’ll need to know the following:

-1. How much you’ll pay in interest over the remainder of your mortgage loan term
+1. How much you’ll pay in interest over the remainder of your loan term

 2. How much you expect to make on the investments you’re targeting